Registration for Study Abroad

 Some academic departments may award IPS credit for major or minor electives.
 This is certainly permitted and you must make sure that your faculty advisor completes the appropriate modification form.

 In order to maintain full-time status, semester students must enroll in courses that, at a minimum, are the equivalent of 12 CMU undergraduate credits or 9 CMU graduate credits.
-It is important to note that although some countries may consider three courses full-time for their own students (i.e. Australia and New Zealand), to be considered full-time at CMU, you will need to be enrolled in twelve credits, as approved by your academic advisor (this is typically four courses).
+It is important to note that although some countries may consider three courses full-time for their own students (i.e. Australia and New Zealand), to be considered full-time at CMU, you will need to be enrolled in at least twelve credits (this is typically four courses).

 Contact the Office of Study Abroad if you have any questions about the number of courses in which you must enroll.